Kalabari tribe

 The Kalabari are a sub-group of the Ijaw people living in the eastern Niger Delta region of Nigeria.
 Originally, they were known as the Awome.
-The name Kalabari was derived from their ancestor Perebo Kalabari who was a son of Mein Owei.
+The name Kalabari was derived from their ancestor Perebo Kalabari who was a son of Meinowei.
 Their original settlement was spelt as Calabar by the Portuguese which was pronounced Kalabari.
 This settlement (town) was abandoned as the people moved to other fishing settlements.
 Portuguese settlers continued to maintain the name Calabari which became surrounded by the Efik people of Duke town.
 When the British came the word Calabari was pronounced as Calabar (Kalaba) instead of Kalabari.
 At this time the original Ijoid Kalabaris had moved to a new location which became the new Calabar territory since the old Calabar is occupied by different people.
 Old Calabar became an Efik town with time which has the name Calabar.

 Elem Kalabari became a large kingdom that has about 35 settlements including Bakana, Abonnema, Buguma, Tombia and others.

+King Amachree XI (Professor Theophilus Princewill CFR), passed on and was buried in November 2003.
+The Kingdom is currently being overseen by a Regent till a new king is crowned.